CombustibleLemons/rss-reader/README.md

 ### Running Unit Tests
 To run unit tests against Django, navigate to the `rss-reader/rss_reader` directory and enter `./manage.py test` into the terminal.
 This runs the model and API tests.

-To run unit tests against AngularJS: navigate to the `rss-reader/rss_reader directory` and enter `./manage.py testjs` into the terminal.
+To run unit tests against AngularJS, navigate to the `rss-reader/rss_reader` directory and enter `./manage.py testjs` into the terminal.

 ### Acceptance Test Suggestions

-We have provided a script for initially setting up a user with topics and a few feeds.
+We have provided a script that initializes a user with a few topics and feeds.
 To run the script, run `./manage.py shell < init_script.py`.

 To run front-end acceptance tests, first run the server and access 'localhost:8000' via a web browser.
 If the init_script was successful, there should already be "Comics" and "Science" Topics, alongside "Uncategorized", along with some feeds.